Dukkah and avocado toast

 Dukka e avocado on toast

 Let’s start with avocado on toast.
-If you are interested in healthy cooking and you are on Instagram, your newsfeed is probably full of slices of various types of bread, with sliced or crushed avocado spread on top.
-I resisted the temptation to try it for a while, but in the end, all those people in America who love avocados could not all be wrong.
+If you are interested in healthy cooking and you are on Instagram (do we follow each other?!
+We should!), your newsfeed is probably full of slices of various types of bread, with sliced or crushed avocado spread on top.
+I resisted the temptation to try it for a while, but in the end, all those people in America and Australia who love avocado toast could not all be wrong.

-Thus, I too became avocado-dependent!
-Which is not necessarily a problem, because avocado is good for our health in many ways, unless you overdo it.
-Avocado is a super-energy fruit, since it is very high in fat, but compared to meat and dairy products it has a very small amount of saturated fats, the kind we should only eat in moderation; moreover, it allows us to recharge our levels of omega-9 oleic acid, fiber, potassium (double the amount in a banana!), magnesium and folic acid.
+So, I too became avocado-dependent!
+This is not necessarily a problem, because avocado is good for our health in many ways.
+Compared to meat and dairy products avocado has a very small amount of saturated fats, the kind we should only eat in moderation, so it’s a much better option for your toast than cheese or deli meats.

 Dukka e avocado on toast

-If this information has made you a believer, you can start by simply toasting a slice of whole-wheat or black bread, even better if it is the kind with seeds, in the oven or in a very lightly oiled frying pan, and slicing (or crushing with a fork, if you prefer) half an avocado.
+If this information has made you a believer, you can start by simply toasting a slice of whole-wheat or rye bread, even better if it is the kind with seeds, in the oven or in a very lightly oiled frying pan, and slicing (or crushing with a fork, if you prefer) half an avocado.
+In the meantime, prepare the dukkah.

 No ratings yet